Effective immediately. Subject to change without notice, particularly if house prices move.

 Data is refreshed periodically.
 If your area has recently acquired or lost a Waitrose, scores may not yet reflect this.
 We appreciate your patience during what must be a difficult time.

-Posh Index does not use advertising cookies, tracking pixels, or third-party analytics.
-We do not sell, share, or otherwise traffic in your data.
+Posh Index does not use advertising cookies, tracking pixels, or third-party advertising networks.
+We use PostHog for anonymised product analytics (search volume, feature usage).
 We are not that kind of operation.

 The two-sentence commentary on your postcode is generated by an AI language model (Claude, by Anthropic) in the style of a society correspondent for a glossy magazine.
 It is intended to be wry, affectionate, and lightly snobbish.
 If it is any of these things excessively, we apologise.
 If it is none of these things, we also apologise.